 9. Allergy and the common cold tends to increase water content in mucus.

 Ever had your nose “running like a faucet”?
 I think yes!
 Our bodies tend to make mucus which has excess water compared to mucus when we have allergies or a common cold.

-Even colds tend to be self-limited, always monitor them closely because at any time, a severe viral infection complication may develop.
+Even though colds tend to be self-limited, always monitor them closely because, at any time, a severe viral infection complication may develop.

 10. Viral and bacterial infections often increase the mucus content in mucus